CMM 4/10/2026

 Finally, you can load the files into vmd:

-Martiniglass by default creates many representations; most are uneeded.
+Martiniglass by default creates many representations; most are un-needed by us.
+It would be nice to be able to edit or change what is included easily, but for now we have to make some changes in the representations.
 Find the representation with the lipids (POPC, POPE, etc) and change all those names to "TTA" (or just add TTA).
 You should see the polar tetraammonium head as purple (from the "name NC3 PO42 PO41 PO4 COO ROH" representation), and the HC tail(s) as grey tubes.
 If your system includes ions (BzO, for example), you can enter them most conveniently in the "resname CHOL" representation.
 The other representations besides these three may be turned off.
 I personally do not like the default colors, so I tend to change them.

 There can be a problem with visualizing trajectories.
 Sometimes atoms (beads) cross the periodic boundaries of the box and the molecule appears to stretch across the whole box, giving the appearance of box-length rods.
 See this link.
-This can be fixed by a form of periodic recentering (the proper -pbc setting was found by trial-and-error):
+Often, the initial input .gro file will cause a couple frames at the start of the trajectory to exhibit this; The best thing to do is to simply delete the first one or two frames.
+If the whole trajectory suffers from this problem (perhaps the "-pbc mol" switch wasn't used in the trajectory conversion above), it may be fixed by a form of periodic recentering (the proper -pbc setting was found by trial-and-error):

 (venv) /bin/bash $ gmx trjconv -f TTA_50-md.xtc -s TTA_50-md.tpr -n TTA_50-md.ndx -pbc mol -ur compact -o vis-compact.xtc